MichelFortes/httpbin/README.md

 ### Health Checks

-Use the special path "/health" the check service health.
+Use the special path "/health" to check service health.
-It return a simple 200 status code when the service is up and ready.
+It returns a simple 200 status code when the service is up and ready.

 ```
 curl -i "http://localhost:8888/health"